bluegenes/2023-spillover-smash/README.md

 ### Download Viral Assemblies and build a `sourmash` database

 With assembly accessions in hand, we now download all viral genomes from NCBI and index them as a sourmash database.
-We use the file generated above as input into the `dl-sketch.ICTV.smk` snakefile.
+We use the file generated above as input into the `prepare-vmr.smk` snakefile.

 This is currently written to download and sketch all available assembly accessions, but we may want to build a smaller database containing only the `exemplar` genomes, leaving out the `additional` isolates.
 In the `VMR_21-221122_MSL37.csv` file, there are 10435 Exemplar and 1626 'Additional'.

-Issues:
+Initial Issues:
 - Ran into an exception during download: GCA_004789135.1 is supressed.
 For now, manually removed from accession file.
 In the future, need programmatic query for determining whether record has been supressed -- should be feasible to add to the first step, where we use biopython entrez to link assembly identifiers.
 - 6 records have duplicate entries in the csv file:
   > - GCF_001041915.1 Mycobacterium phage Fionnbharth